phaux/node-ffmpeg-stream/README.md

     while (true) {
       const start = this.buffer.indexOf(this.delimiter)
-      if (start < 0) break // there's no frame data at all const end = this.buffer.indexOf(
+      if (start < 0) break // there's no frame data at all const end = this.buffer.indexOf(this.delimiter, start + this.delimiter.length)
-        this.delimiter,
-        start + this.delimiter.length,
-      )
       if (end < 0) break // we haven't got the whole frame yet this.push(this.buffer.slice(start, end)) // emit a frame
       this.buffer = this.buffer.slice(end) // remove frame data from buffer